Best Twin XL Mattresses of 2023

 Twin XL Pros and Cons

 Like any mattress size, the twin XL has advantages and disadvantages.
+It can fit a variety of sleepers and sleep spaces, but it’s not for everyone.
 Pros and cons include:

 - They fit easily into small spaces, like dorm rooms, studio apartment bedrooms, or guest rooms

-- A twin XL can be a good fit for teenagers who are taller than average (over 6’3″)
+- A twin XL offers a good fit for many people taller than average (over 6’3″)

 - Due to their narrow width, twin XLs are ideal for single sleepers only